takakiy/FLDS/README.md

 	 * SortMeRNA ver.
 2.1b

 **Config:**
 You need to correct for the pipline script "Cleanup_FLDS_YT200318.pl" about paths of the above programs in your environment.

 **Execute:**

-Input: Paired-end FLDS reads in FASTQ format
+Input: Paired-end FLDS reads (FASTQ format) in the "fastq" directory

-Output: Clean FLDS reads in FASTQ format
+Output: Clean FLDS reads (FASTQ format) in the "cleanup" directory

 Step 1: Make "sample_list.txt" file.